jeswin/border-patrol/README.md

 ## Authenticating

 Send the browser to {YOUR_DOMAIN}/authenticate/{OAUTH_SERVICE}?success=SOME_URL&newuser=OTHER_URL.
 For example: www.example.com/authenticate/github?success=example.com/success&newuser=example.com/newuser.
 The page will redirect to example.com/success if the authenticated user is found in the database, and to example.com/newuser if the authenticated user is not found in the database.

+## Key Value Store

+Border Patrol can also store key value pairs for authenticated users.
+Users possessing a valid JWT can do so by posting to 'key', 'value' and 'tags' fields to /me/kvstore.

+## Check if a user id exists

+To check if some-id exists in the database, do an HTTP GET to /user-ids/some-id.